Detained again, Nissan ex-chief Ghosn says latest arrest is 'outrageous'

 Ghosn was first arrested in Tokyo in November and faces charges of financial misconduct and aggravated breach of trust over allegedly failing to report around $82 million in salary and temporarily transferring personal financial losses onto Nissan's books during the financial crisis.

-Released on $9 million bail on March 6, Ghosn says he is the victim of a boardroom coup.
+Released on $9 million bail on March 6, the executive says he is the victim of a boardroom coup.

-Ghosn's lawyer, Junichiro Hironaka, called the latest arrest "inappropriate".
+Ghosn's lawyer, Junichiro Hironaka, called the latest arrest "inappropriate" and said he would hold a media conference in Tokyo later Thursday.

+Under Japanese law, prosecutors will be able to hold him for up to 22 days without charge.
+The fresh arrest opens up the possibility that he will be interrogated again without his lawyer present, as is the norm in Japan.

+Such procedures have focused much attention in the West on Japan's judicial system, - which critics sometimes refer to as "hostage justice", for its more than 99 percent conviction rate.

+Nissan late last year expanded its internal investigation into possible financial misconduct related to its business in the Middle East, India and elsewhere.

-Sources told Reuters earlier this week that French automaker and Nissan partner Renault SA had alerted French prosecutors after uncovering suspect payments to a Renault-Nissan business partner in Oman while Ghosn was chief executive of the French automaker.
+Sources told Reuters this week that French automaker and Nissan partner Renault SA had alerted French prosecutors after uncovering suspect payments to a Renault-Nissan business partner in Oman while Ghosn was chief executive.

 Ghosn's spokesman has previously said payments of $32 million made over nine years were rewards for the Oman firm being a top Nissan dealer.
 Such dealer incentives were not directed by Ghosn and the funds were not used to pay any personal debt, the spokesman said.